microsoft/fast/packages/fast-colors/README.md

 A huge thanks to [bobbyrayit](https://github.com/bobbyrayit) and [mlijanto](https://github.com/mlijanto) for creating the algorithm implemented in the `range` function.
 This code borrows heavily from their original implementation.

+## DEPRECATION NOTICE
+`@microsoft/fast-colors` is undergoing a major overhaul for v4 - as such all of the functions exported from this package will be either renamed or removed as of version 4.0.

 ## range(color, [options])

 A function that converts a single color input into a range of outputs, from lightest to darkest.